Recruitment

 (7) Click on the Employment Application link under DOCUMENTS on this page.
 The application is in PDF format and can downloaded and printed.

 (9) Applications are accepted on the last Thursday of every month.
 At the conclusion of the regular business meeting, you will interview with the Board of Officers.
-Please dress appropriately.
+Please dress as you would for a job interview.
 After the Oral Board you will be notified as to your acceptance or denial for probation.

 (10) Normal length of probation is 6 months.
 Up to 3 months of that time may be waived, depending on qualifications and experience.

-(11) You will be graded on your performance by your officers during your probationary period.
+(11) You will be graded on your performance and attitude by the officers during your probationary period.
 You must meet certain goals during this time.

 (12) Once your probation is complete, you will attend a second Oral Board in which the Officers discuss your performance.
 After this meeting you will be notified as to your acceptance or denial of Membership.